Skip to content

 Consequences

-• Two TanStack Start projects (apps/dashboard, apps/operations) with no shared frontend code beyond explicit workspace packages.
+• Two TanStack/Vite SPA projects (apps/dashboard, apps/operations) with no shared frontend code beyond explicit workspace packages.
 Independent deploy cadence.

-• The Codex docs site runs on Cloudflare Pages with a JWKS-local auth Pages Function (per ADR-048 D3) — the same operations scope gate.
+• The Operations app and Codex docs site run on Cloudflare Pages with JWKS-local auth Pages Functions (per ADR-052 D4) — the same operations scope gate.

 • The Operations Start auth-parity contract test is load-bearing — JWKS-local validation in TypeScript (getClaims()) must agree with the Python FastAPI middleware on the same JWT inputs (signature, expiry, audience, issuer, scope set).